-Section A of the exam comprises 20 multiple choice questions of 2 marks each.
+Section A of the exam comprises 15 multiple choice questions of 2 marks each.

-Section B of the exam comprises three 10 mark questions and two 15 mark questions.
+Section B of the exam comprises three scenarios consisting of 15 multiple choice questions of 2 marks each

-The two 15 mark questions will come from working capital management, investment appraisal and business finance areas of the syllabus.
-The section A questions and the other questions in section B can cover any areas of the syllabus.
+Section C contains two 20 mark questions.

-Candidates are provided with a formulae sheet and
+The two 20 mark questions will mainly come from working capital management, investment appraisal and business finance areas of the syllabus.
+The section A and section B questions can cover any areas of the syllabus.

-tables of discount and annuity factors
+Candidates are provided with a formulae sheet and tables of discount and annuity factors